Embed Code

 Humus (Wikipedia)

 Humus has a characteristic black or dark brown color and is an accumulation of organic carbon.
-Besides the three major soil horizons of (A) surface/topsoil, (B) subsoil, and (C) substratum, some soils have an organic horizon (O) on the very surface.
+Besides the three major soil horizons of (A) surface/topsoil, (B) subsoil, and (C) substratum, most soils have an organic horizon (O) on the very surface.
 Hard bedrock (R) is not in a strict sense soil.

-Humus has many nutrients that improve the health of soil, nitrogen being the most important.
+In agriculture, "humus" sometimes also is used to describe mature or natural compost extracted from a woodland or other spontaneous source for use as a soil conditioner.
+It is also used to describe a topsoil horizon that contains organic matter (humus type, humus form, or humus profile).
+Humus has many nutrients that improve soil health, nitrogen and phosphorus being the most important.
 The ratio of carbon to nitrogen (C:N) of humus commonly ranges between 8:1 and 15:1 with the median being about 12:1.
-It also significantly improves (decreases) the bulk density of soil.
+It also significantly improves (that is, decreases) the bulk density of soil.
 Humus is amorphous and lacks the cellular structure characteristic of organisms.
+The solid residue of biological wastewater treatment is also called humus.
+When not found to be contaminated by pathogens, toxic heavy metals, or persistent organic pollutants according to standard tolerance levels, it is sometimes composted and used as a soil amendment.

 Humus (Wiktionary)